21 Mar Budget Summary Small Report 2013/14

 – the loan was used to acquire property which is exempt from IHT.

-These changes will apply from the date Finance Act 2013 is passed.
+These changes apply from the date Finance Act 2013 approved.

 The VAT rates remain unchanged at…